Main industry categories for those in in-work poverty (2023/24)

 What does it tell us?

 In London, the most common industry for people in in-work poverty to work in is human health and social work activities.
-This group accounts for 13% of Londoners in in-work poverty.
+This group includes jobs in the medical or social care fields (doctors, nurses, healthcare workers, carers, social workers etc.) and accounts for 13% of Londoners in in-work poverty.

-The second most common industry for people in in-work poverty to work in in London is administrative and support service activities.
-This group accounts for 11% of Londoners in in-work poverty.
+The second most common industry for people in in-work poverty to work in in London is wholesale and retail trade and repair of motor vehicles and motorcycles.
+This group includes jobs in sales, repairs and maintenance of cars, lorries, motorcycles and other motor vehicles and accounts for 12% of Londoners in in-work poverty.

-By contrast in the rest of England the most common industry for people in in-work poverty to work is wholesale/retail and motor repair (14%).
+Similarly in the rest of England the most common industry for people in in-work poverty to work is human health and social work activities (14%).

 Want to know more?